Davidyang117/paychains-program-library/stake-pool/py/README.md

 The `./bot` directory contains sample stake pool delegation bot implementations:

-* `rebalance`: simple bot to make the amount delegated to each validator uniform, while also maintaining some SOL in the reserve if desired.
-Can be run with the stake pool address, staker keypair, and SOL to leave in the reserve:
+* `rebalance`: simple bot to make the amount delegated to each validator uniform, while also maintaining some PAY in the reserve if desired.
+Can be run with the stake pool address, staker keypair, and PAY to leave in the reserve:

 ```
 $ python3 bot/rebalance.py Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR staker.json 10.5